How to Make Plywood Look Good (10+ Ways in 2023)

 6. Add Polyurethane

-Adding a coat of polyurethane can also improve plywood’s appearance and give it a shiny finish.
+Adding a coat of polyurethane can also improve plywood’s appearance and give it an amazing shiny finish.

 If you want the plywood to have a high gloss finish on top of being smooth, applying polyurethane is the way to go.
-And if applied properly, polyurethane will also act as a long-lasting barrier, one that’ll make the plywood more dent-, scratch-, crack-, and moisture-resistant.
+And when applied properly, it also acts as a long-lasting barrier that’ll make the plywood more dent-, scratch-, crack-, and moisture-resistant.

 But applying polyurethane alone will not make the plywood smooth.

-Again, you’ll need to sand before applying polyurethane, as doing so will ensure the polyurethane adheres well.
-And like with paint, you may need to apply multiple polyurethane coats to get a first-rate finish.
+Again, you’ll need to sand before applying polyurethane so it adheres well.
+And just like with paint, you may need to apply multiple polyurethane coats to get a first-rate finish.
 Just be sure to let the polyurethane sealer dry between coats to ensure a quality finish.

 Once you’ve applied a coat of polyurethane, be careful not to bear down too heavily when sanding later, as you may take off too much of the polyurethane and elongate the process.